pytorch/rl/docs/source/reference/envs.rst

         >>>     ActionMask(action_key="action", mask_key="action_mask"),
         >>> )

+If an action mask with all ``False`` entries is passed to either of these components, it will be considered as all actions available.

 .. note::
   In case you are using a parallel environment it is important to add the transform to the parallel enviornment itself and not to its sub-environments.